mikepenz/Android-Iconics/README.md

 implementation 'com.mikepenz:pixeden-7-stroke-typeface:1.2.0.5-kotlin@aar'
 implementation 'com.mikepenz:material-design-icons-dx-typeface:5.0.1.2-kotlin@aar'
 implementation 'com.mikepenz:phosphor-typeface:1.0.0.0-kotlin@aar'
-implementation 'com.mikepenz:simple-icons-typeface:17.0.0.1@aar'
+implementation 'com.mikepenz:simple-icons-typeface:17.0.0.2@aar'
 ```

 ## Note

-⚠️ The fonts use the `jetpack startup` library to automatically register themself.
-If `jetpack startup` is disabled, it is required to manually register the fonts.
+⚠️ The fonts use the `jetpack startup` library to automatically register themselves.
+If `jetpack startup` is disabled,
+it is required to manually register the fonts.
 Please find additional details in the [Register fonts](#register-fonts).

 # Usage
 ## Use as drawable